lyneq2001/java/README.md

 Swagger UI is available once the application is running at `http://localhost:8080/swagger-ui.html` for interactive API documentation.

+### Web UI

+A basic browser-based interface is served from `/index.html`.
+After starting the application open `http://localhost:8080/` and use the forms to register, log in and manage authors and books.
+All API calls are performed from the page using HTTP Basic authentication.

 ### Authentication

 Two endpoints are available for managing user accounts: